Skrill

 Is Skrill the same as Paysafe?▾

 Skrill is one of two digital wallet brands inside Paysafe Group (the other is Neteller).
-Paysafe Group acquired Skrill in 2015 for €1.1 billion and Skrill is now a subsidiary brand.
-Operationally the two products are distinct — Skrill has its own merchant Quick Checkout integration, its own consumer wallet, and its own player base of 900k+ active users per Paysafe Q4 2025 earnings.
+Paysafe Group acquired Skrill in 2015 for €1.1 billion, and Skrill is now a subsidiary brand.
+Operationally the two products are distinct, since Skrill has its own merchant Quick Checkout integration, its own consumer wallet, and its own player base of 900k+ active users per Paysafe Q4 2025 earnings.
 For an operator the choice is between integrating Skrill directly (just the wallet) or contracting with Paysafe at the parent level for the full PSP stack including Skrill, Neteller, paysafecard and card acquiring.
 Pricing economics often favor the parent contract when bundling, but Skrill standalone works fine as an additional cashier tile.

 What does Skrill cost for an online casino?▾

-Merchant pricing runs 1.9-2.9% plus a per-transaction fixed fee, tiered by monthly volume and merchant category code. iGaming MCC (7995) typically lands at the higher end pre-negotiation.
-Initial rolling reserve 10% for 180 days.
-Player-side fees (1% wallet funding, €1 wallet withdrawal, 3.99% FX) are paid by the consumer, not the operator.
-For a casino doing €500k/month through Skrill, budget €10k-€15k in merchant fees plus 10% reserve held against rolling chargeback exposure.
-MiFinity (direct iGaming eWallet competitor) is custom-priced but typically lower; AstroPay runs 1-2.5%.
-Get parallel quotes.
+Merchant pricing runs 1.9-2.9% plus a per-transaction fixed fee, tiered by monthly volume and merchant category code, and iGaming MCC (7995) typically lands at the higher end pre-negotiation.
+The initial rolling reserve is 10% for 180 days.
+Player-side fees (free bank funding, 2.5% card funding, 1.75% withdrawal with €3.50 minimum, 3.99% FX) are paid by the consumer rather than the operator.
+For a casino doing €500k/month through Skrill, budget €10k-€15k in merchant fees plus the 10% reserve held against rolling chargeback exposure.
+MiFinity (the direct iGaming eWallet competitor) is custom-priced but typically lower, and AstroPay runs 1-2.5%, so get parallel quotes.

 Does Skrill work for US sports betting?▾